APTrust/dart/electron/easy/plugins/README.md

 ## Storage Plugin

 Storage plugins must export a field called 'Provider', which is the class that implements the methods shown below.
+It should also export name, description, and version strings.

 The plugin must also export a string fields called Protocol, which describes the protocol that the plugin provides.
 E.g. "ftp",